SPRING 2017 ADMISSION

 - Select a major from the CSUN Catalog.
 Declare a major when applying; "undecided" is not available.
 If your desired major is impacted, you will need to meet the supplementary admission criteria for that major.
 Because admission is competitive, you should also apply to an alternate campus that offers your desired major.
 Read more at impacted majors.

-- Complete the Nonresident Transfer Applicant Web form request at [link TBA] between August 1-31, 2016.
-If eligible for admission consideration, you will receive further application instructions by email within 5 business days.
+- Complete the Nonresident Upper Division Transfer Applicant Request Form between August 1-31, 2016.
+If eligible for admission consideration, you will receive further application instructions by email within 5 to 7 business days.

 After you have applied to CSUN, make the rest of your admissions process go smoothly with these steps: